Bea Santiago: Miss International 2013

 She represented the Philippines in Miss International 2013 held in Tokyo, Japan in December 2013.
 She won beating 66 other contestants and became the fifth Filipino to win the title after Gemma Cruz in 1964, Aurora Pijuan in 1970, Melanie Marquez in 1979 and Lara Quigaman in 2005.
 In an interview after winning, she dedicated her crown to the victims of Typhoon Haiyan.

 During her reign as Miss International 2013, Bea traveled to Japan and Myanmar for charity work with the International Cultural Association.

 Personal life

 In August 2018, Santiago revealed she was diagnosed with chronic kidney disease after experiencing "several migraines".
 She believes that her diagnosis was a result of her intense "gym life".
 In December, Santiago revealed that she had experienced kidney failure and began dialysis at the Toronto General Hospital in Canada.
 She was also in need of a transplantation.
 In April 2022, it was revealed that she has received a kidney transplant through her brother.

+In 2026, Santiago became engaged to Kurt Cheng.